Jalandhar: Cricket

-Cricket is very popular in grounds and streets of the city.
-There is an international-standard stadium at Gandhi Stadium formerly known as Burlton Park.
+Cricket is very popular in the grounds and streets of Jalandhar.
+There is an international-standard stadium at Gandhi Stadium, formerly known as Burlton Park.
 The Indian cricket team played a Test Match against the Pakistan cricket team on this ground on 24 September 1983.

 Kabaddi

 Major Kabaddi matches are usually held at Guru Gobind Singh Stadium.

 Guru Gobind Singh Stadium

 Guru Gobind Singh Stadium is a multi-purpose stadium in Jalandhar.
-It is usually used mostly for football matches and served as the home stadium of JCT Mills FC.
+It is usually used for football matches and served as the home stadium of JCT Mills FC.
 People can be seen jogging, playing soccer, weight-lifting, etc. in the stadium most of the time.
 The Punjab government has started new projects at the stadium.

 Surjit Hockey Stadium

 Surjeet Hockey Stadium is a field hockey stadium in Jalandhar, Punjab, India.
 It is named after Jalandhar-born Olympian Surjit Singh.
 This stadium is home of the franchise Sher-e-Punjab of the World Series Hockey.